keremburakyilmaz/website-fingerprinting/README.md

     }
 })();
 ```
-- Canvas fingerprinting uses device-specific differences in how browsers render graphics and text to extract a stable identifier without relying on cookies.
+- Canvas fingerprinting uses device-specific differences in how browsers render graphics and text to extract a stable identifier.
 As described by Fingerprint’s blog [12], the technique uses the HTML5 <canvas> to draw text or shapes, often including complex characters like emojis or multilingual glyphs and then reads back the raw pixel or image data.

-- Because rendering depends on the combination of GPU, graphics drivers, operating system, installed fonts, browser version, and other environmental factors, small variations appear in the output.
-These variations are hashed into a fingerprint string.
+Because each device is rendering them different, small variations appear in the output, this the raw pixel or image data is different across devices.

 ##### 2.1.1.2 WebGL fingerprint[13]: